 One container.
 Everything inside.

-Upload the raw material, bake it into something deployable, then summon as many copies as you like — each one configured on the way up.
+Add the raw material, shape it into a reusable template, then summon as many VMs as you like — each one built fresh and configured on the way up.

 Give GoblinDock a public cloud image URL — Ubuntu 24.04 LTS, for example.
 It downloads and imports it into Proxmox as the starting point every build is cut from.

-ISO · base imageStack the blocks you want — packages, Docker, users, scripts — and GoblinDock runs them on a throwaway VM, cleans it up, and saves the result as a reusable Proxmox template.
+ISO · base imageStack the blocks you want — packages, Docker, users, scripts — pick a node and a size, and save it as a reusable template like AI Dev Box or MySQL node.
+No baking, no throwaway VM.

-deploy ± a recipeProvisioning, configuration, lifecycle and a real console — bundled into one panel your whole household (or team) can share.
+deploy · answer its inputsProvisioning, configuration, lifecycle and a real console — bundled into one panel your whole household (or team) can share.

 The same noVNC console Proxmox uses, plus an xterm.js serial tab — proxied so the browser only ever talks to GoblinDock.